 When we do not impose any symmetry, all non-local operators are confined by introducing arbitrary perturbations.
 In other words, without imposing any symmetry, we obtain $\CB=\vect$.
 If the phase is anomaly-free, then it is necessary that $\CS=\vect$.
 This is just another way to see that there is no non-trivial anomaly-free 1d topological order.
 Moreover, we also recover the fact that an anomalous 1d topological order can be described by a fusion category $\CS$.

 If we impose an onsite symmetry given by a finite group $G$, then all the small perturbations are required to respect the symmetry.
 In this case, the term ``local operators'' needs to be replaced by ``symmetric local operators'', and the topological sectors of operators need to be replaced by those of symmetric operators.
-More precisely, in the presence of an onsite symmetry, we again have two categories $\CB$ and $\CS$: \bnu \item an object in $\CS$ is a TDL (or a particle-like topological excitation) or a topological sectors of states, which is defined by an invariant subspace of $\CH_{tot}$ under the action of symmetric local operators and the symmetries (which should be viewed as local operators);
+More precisely, in the presence of an onsite symmetry, we again have two categories $\CB$ and $\CS$: \bnu \item an object in $\CS$ is a TDL (or a particle-like topological excitation) or a topological sector of states, which is defined by an invariant subspace of $\CH_{tot}$ under the action of symmetric local operators and the symmetries.

-\item an object in $\CB$ is a topological sector of symmetric operators, which is defined by a subspace of all (potentially non-local) operators invariant under the action of symmetric local operators and the symmetries. \enu All together they form a $\CB$-enriched category ${}^\CB\CS$ defined by a braided functor $\phi: \CB \to \FZ_1(\CS)$.
-We demonstrate this picture in later sections through concrete 1d lattice models.
+\item an object in $\CB$ is a topological sector of symmetric operators, which is defined by a subspace of all (potentially non-local) operators invariant under the action of symmetric local operators and the symmetries (see Remark\,\ref{rem:rigorous-result}). \enu Altogether they form an enriched fusion category ${}^\CB\CS$ defined by a braided equivalence $\phi: \CB \to \FZ_1(\CS)$.
+We demonstrate this picture in later subsections through concrete 1d lattice models.